 23rd Annual A Day to Remember

-Watch our Colonial past come to life through demonstrations and living exhibits.
-Featured attractions include hornsmithing, pottery, a tomahawk throw, butter churning, weaving and spinning, quilting, candle making, scrimshaw, pewterer, musket firing demonstrations, calligraphy, gunsmithing, gold and silversmithing, blacksmithing, woodworking, and meat smoking and curing.
+Watch our colonial past come to life through demonstrations and living exhibits.
+Featured attractions include hornsmithing, pottery, a tomahawk throw, butter churning, weaving and spinning, quilting, candle making, scrimshaw, pewterer, musket firing demonstrations, calligraphy, gunsmithing, blacksmithing, woodworking, and meat smoking and curing.

 Be sure to stop by and visit with the Indian traders, the Backwoodsmen, the Sutlers, the Milliner, the Tavern Keeper, the Alchemist, and pet the animals!
 Dance master Dana Cheney will call colonial dance on both days.
 Please join in and learn how to do Hole in the Wall, Christ Church Bells, Duke of Kent Waltz, and others.
 Dance times will be posted at the Barn.